-ATVs in Georgia are also dangerous due to lack of regulations and safety precautions and there is no state agency tasked with regulating ATV use.
+ATVs in Georgia are also dangerous due to a lack of regulations and safety precautions and there is no state agency tasked with regulating ATV use.

 Also, because nearly all ATVs lack a cab or cage, ATV rollovers are more likely to cause serious injuries and even fatalities.

-Individuals should also be aware that three wheel ATVs are particularly dangerous.
+Individuals should also be aware that three-wheel ATVs are particularly dangerous.

-Due to the risk of three wheel ATVs rolling overs, these vehicles were removed from the market and manufacturers stopped producing three wheel ATVs.
+Due to the risk of three-wheel ATVs rolling overs, these vehicles were removed from the market and manufacturers stopped producing three-wheel ATVs.

 Statistics still suggest, however, that an estimated 2.4 million three-wheelers still remain in use today.

 Parties that Can Be Held Liable for ATV Accidents

 There are many parties that can potentially be held liable for an ATV accident.

 In many cases, multiple parties might be responsible for causing an all-terrain vehicle accident.

 Some of the parties that can potentially be held liable for an ATV accident include the ATV’s driver, an ATV rental company, the owner of the ATV, an ATV manufacturer, an ATV distributor or retailer, a company that made or sold an ATV part, or a company that made or sold ATV safety equipment.